iqubit-org/supergrad/README.md

 SuperGrad is an open-source simulator designed to accelerate the development of superconducting quantum processors by incorporating gradient computation capabilities.

+Notice: This package is currently in its early development stages.
+Please be aware that breaking changes to the API may occur.

 ## Why SuperGrad?

 Superconducting processors offer significant design flexibility, including various types of qubits and interactions.
 With the large number of tunable parameters in a processor, gradient optimization becomes crucial.
 SuperGrad fills the gap in open-source software by providing a tightly integrated library capable of efficient backpropagation for gradient computation.